Live environment training is costly and dangerous. Is extended reality the answer?

 “Skills are always in high-demand, and the need to train new and existing employees swiftly and effectively is paramount to operational success,” Kommabhatla says.

-While training is crucial for imparting skills and knowledge, industries like oil and gas have no greater priority than safety.
+While training is crucial for imparting skills and knowledge, the energy industry has no greater priority than safety.
 By leveraging innovative and immersive simulated solutions, companies protect new and existing employees while guaranteeing more effective knowledge retention.
 In the end, XR won’t just protect workers; it’ll insulate companies from the risk and expense associated with live environment training.

 This article is a part of our Innovation Leaders in safety series.
 To view the report and further interviews and insights into safety solutions, visit our Innovation Leaders page here.